AstarNetwork/astar-docs/docs/builder-guides/astar_features/run_local_network.md

     **Note**: if you are using a Mac, you may need an extra step to configure the security settings:
     - Go to Apple menu > System Settings > Privacy & Security.
     - Under security, add the `astar` binary file that you just downloaded to the whitelist.
-    - Continue with the following command.
+    - Continue with the following command:

     ```jsx
     chmod +x ./astar